 - Set bicycle curfews.
 Make it a rule that kids may not ride after dark.
 You may decide to require them to be home before dark to reduce the risk that they’ll try to ride in low-light conditions.

-The compassionate Dallas personal injury attorneys at Crowe Arnold & Majors, LLP can help you take care of your child’s needs if s/he has been injured in a bicycle accident.
+The compassionate Dallas personal injury lawyers at Crowe Arnold & Majors, LLP can help you take care of your child’s needs if she or he has been injured in a bicycle accident.
 Contact us for more info and schedule your free consultation today!